 Are Kittens Easy to Raise?

-Many new cat parents wonder if kittens are easy to raise.
+Many new cat parents wonder if newborn kittens are easy to raise.
 The answer depends on how much time and effort you want to dedicate to your new kitten.
-Luckily, with the right amount of attention and care, kittens are easier to raise than a lot of other pets, so for most people, yes, kittens are easy to raise.
+Luckily, with the right amount of attention and care, young kittens are easier to raise than a lot of other pets, so for most people, yes, kittens are easy to raise.
 That being said, there's still a lot to consider for your new kitten.

 Let's look at all of the aspects that go into raising a kitten.